 Teach employees to keep their guard up on all communications platforms, including social media, and flag suspicious correspondence for security review [CPG 4.3].

-3 REPORT THE HOOK!
+REPORT THE HOOK!

-Educate employees on what to do when they receive a phishing email-regardless of whether they fell for it [CPG 4.3]:
+receive a phishing email-regardless of whether they fell for it [CPG 4.3]: